akanix42/pubsync-server/README.md

 Configuration
 ---
-There is currently no configuration at this time (just edit the code).
+There is currently no server configuration available at this time (just edit the code).
 Reading from a config.json is a planned feature.

 License
 ---